-Schools firm defends maintenance record

-A consortium which looks after 17 school buildings in Edinburgh has defended its maintenance record.
+Vote of no confidence in schools firm

-The Edinburgh Schools Partnership has issued a statement saying the safety of children and staff in its buildings is its ''primary concern''.
+It said the safety of children and staff in its building was its "primary concern."

-A pupil was hit by a ceiling tile at Oxgangs Primary in February and the roof was damaged by wind in March.

-Last week City of Edinburgh Council accused the group of "failing to carry out adequate repairs".
+Deputy education convener, Councillor Alison Dickie, added: "It appears the focus was on maximising the money rather than the health and safety of our schools and our children and young people.

+"The trust has gone when Edinburgh Schools Partnership do not turn up for a meeting with parents."

-The council said it had been told by Edinburgh Schools Partnership the Oxgangs Primary building had since been made safe.
+The council said it had been told the Oxgangs Primary building had been made safe.

 But inspections showed that was not the case.